yokolet/new-note/algo/sorting_and_searching/2022-10-14-sliding-window-median.md

 - Array
 date: 2022-10-14 22:47 +0900
 ---
-## Introduction
-For this problem, a few of approaches exist.
-For example, two heaps, two pointers, or even sorting every subarray.
-To think an efficient solution, we should think how to avoid duplicated operations.
-The solution here took the binary search approach.
-Since the subarray (window) should be sorted, the binary search and binary search based insertion works.

 ## Problem Description
 > The median is the middle value in an ordered integer list.
 If the size of the list is even,